 Apply for the Degree of Fellow

 Please note the Commission on Membership and Member Services reviews the application every three years.
-The application was up for review in 2013.
-Changes were made to benefit the Degree of Fellow Program and eligible members by ensuring the application moves towards the Future of Family Medicine objectives, applying AAFP resources within the application, and incorporating the various professional backgrounds of our diverse members.
+The application was reviewed in 2013 and will be up for review in 2016.
+Changes were made to benefit the Degree of Fellow Program and eligible members by applying AAFP resources within the application, and incorporating the various professional backgrounds of our diverse members.
 The printed version of the application includes these changes.

 Apply by Mail Instructions

 Please send your completed application and Fellowship fee to email@example.com or mail to:

 Attention: Heather Ynda

 Members elected to Fellow status are granted the privilege of using the initials “FAAFP” after their name and are honored during a special Convocation Ceremony at the Family Medicine Experience (FMX) annual meeting.
 Some chapters also present the degree during their annual meeting.
 Please contact your chapter for details.

 You may request, in writing, an exception from the Academy.
 Provided that your situation meets one of the requirements below, you will receive the certificate in absentia.

 - Those who are personally suffering or whose family members are suffering from a serious and continuing illness or those with a physical disability.